irlfslab/fdevproj/README.md

 <br>

 ## Testing
 Form fields and all links were manually tested.
-All external links include "target=_blank" so the user can stay on the page by navigating to a external resource. <br>
+All external links include "target=_blank" so the user can stay on the page by navigating to a external resource.
 Javascript function was tested through Jasmine framework.

 <br>